Digital and Intelligence Service: Structure

 The DIS is made up of the Digital Ops-Tech Centre and 4 commands: the Joint Intelligence Command, SAF C4 Command/Cybersecurity Task Force, Digital Defence Command and DIS Training Command.
 The DIS Training Command will be inaugurated in 2023.

 Joint Intelligence Command

 The Joint Intelligence Command delivers intelligence support for the SAF.
 It is the amalgamation of the Imagery Support Group (ISG) and Counter-Terrorism Intelligence Group (CTIG).

 SAF C4 Command/Cybersecurity Task Force

 The SAF C4 Command/Cybersecurity Task Force secures and handles the SAF's Command, Control, Communications and Computers (C4) capabilities.
 It is the amalgamation of the C4 Operations Group (C4OG) and Cyber Defence Group (CDG).

 Digital Defence Command

-The Digital Defence Command consists of the Electronic Protection Group (EPG) and Psychological Defence Group (PDG), which assists the SAF in electronic protection and psychological defence respectively.
+The Digital Defence Command consists of the Electronic Protection Group (EPG) and Psychological Defence Group (PDG), which assist the SAF in electronic protection and psychological defence respectively.

 DIS Training Command

 The DIS Training Command facilitates the training of DIS personnel.
 The command will be established in 2023.